 Monetary Fine: Monetary sanction depends on the severity and the degree of the infraction.
 All payments are to be made in the Student Affairs Office unless specific payment arrangements have been made with the Coordinator of the Student Conduct Hearing Board.
-Failure to pay fines shall constitute a Level IV violation.
+Failure to pay fines shall constitute an intermediate violation.